smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 #### Description

 Initiates the transfer of administrator role for a token in the TokenAdminRegistry.
-This is the first step in a two-step process where the new admin must accept the role using `acceptTokenAdminRole`.
+This is the first step in a two-step process where the new admin must accept the role using `acceptAdminRole`.

 #### Usage